Switching from network-level to account-level tracking

 - On each site/brand where you want separate tracking:

-- Replace the existing ID (Network Account ID) with the relevant Account ID, or
+- Replace the existing Network ID with the relevant Account ID, or

 - Add a separate pixel instance that fires with the correct Account ID (depending on your setup and your tag manager).